A grammar lesson

 The man who actually translated the words into German for JFK is was Robert Lochner, the son of Associated Press correspondent Louis P. Lochner.
 The younger Lochner, educated in Berlin and a fluent speaker of German, was Kennedy's official interpreter on his visit to Germany.
 Lochner translated the phrase on paper then rehearsed it with JFK in Berlin Mayor Willy Brandt's office right up to the moment the speech was to be delivered.

-We can be thankful, in the interests of international peace and harmony, that the president was well-coached that day before addressing his audience in their native tongue.
+In the interests of international peace and harmony, we can be thankful that the president was well-coached that day before addressing his audience in their native tongue.
 Otherwise, God forbid, he might have stood before the German people and claimed to be a croissant.
 Quelle horreur!

-Following are examples of the "I'm a jelly donut" tale making the rounds in the media and on the Internet in recent years:
+Following are examples of the "I'm a jelly donut" tale making the rounds via old and new media in recent years:

 - The Jelly Doughnut

 Anonymous pundit says: "His slip-up was overlooked.
 Can you imagine today how the media would respond if Dan Quayle tried to get away with that one?"

 - A Berliner Remembers...

 Margit Hosseini, who heard the speech as a young girl, claims she laughed at Kennedy's reference to a "pancake."
 Apparently she was the only one who did.